How To Avoid Double Taxation In Vietnam

 Both foreign and domestic residents of Vietnam are able to obtain reductions and exemptions on their taxes through a variety of different methods.
-Thanks to the DTAAs that Vietnam has, the tax reductions and exemptions you may be subject to are easy to understand and to take advantage of – all you need to do is follow the simple steps listed below to apply.
+Thanks to the double tax avoidance agreements (DTAAs) that Vietnam has, businesses and individuals can reduce their tax exposure by taking advantage of the tax reductions and exemptions they may be subject to.

-Exemptions under the DTAAs do not apply automatically, and foreign individuals and organizations are required to submit the relevant documentation to the provincial and/or municipal tax authorities in Vietnam to obtain them.
+Tax exemptions or reductions under the DTAAs do not apply automatically, and foreign individuals and organizations are required to submit the relevant documentation to the provincial and/or municipal tax authorities in Vietnam to notify their eligibility for tax exemptions/reductions.

 In respect to Vietnamese taxes, residents of Vietnam (foreign and domestic) can see certain double taxation avoidance methods applied when their payable tax amount is calculated.
 Depending on the specific agreement, Vietnam may apply one or a combination of the three methods below to calculate this.